juxt/bidi/README.md

 ## Comparison with other routing libraries

-There are numerous Clojure routing libraries.
+There are numerous Clojure(Script) routing libraries.
 Here's a table to help you compare.

 <table>
 <thead>